Motion: going nowhere fast

 Unnecessary Motion in Software

-Motion found new meaning with task switching, creating massive transaction costs when people we forced to switch from one task to another.
+Motion found new meaning in software development with task switching and should taps.
+He is able to create massive transaction costs when people we forced to switch from one task to another.
 In some cases, the cost could be as high as 40% of their productivity…this was far better than wear and tear on equipment that could easily be repaired.
-Motioned worked closely with Overproduction to ensure more and more work was pushed such that people had to constantly switch between tasks.
+Motioned plays on a fear that if our expensive "resources" are not close to 100% utilized, then we have an inefficient work process.
+Therefore professional project managers spend hours scheduling "resources" to maximise utilization and as a side effect, increasing the waste created by unnecessary motion.

 Unnecessary Motion's Vulnerability

 Single piece flow is Unnecessary Motion's mortal enemy.
-A focus on "getting something done" eliminates Unnecessary Motion.
+A focus on "getting something done" rather than focusing on utilization eliminates Unnecessary Motion.